conradakunga/Blog/_posts/2025-03-25-using-state-machines-part-2-basic-usage.md

   }
 ```

-Finally, we impement in the logic for detecting public holidays.
+Finally, we implement in the logic for detecting public holidays.

 ```c#
   public void Transition()